Is Pennsylvania a low-tax state?

 The right answer depends on the move objective.
 Pennsylvania can be a strong balanced-tax move, but Pennsylvania is usually not the strongest choice for someone optimizing only for the lowest state tax burden.

-Statewide coverage for Pennsylvania is intended to narrow the shortlist.
-Taxes, housing, school fit, and legal rules can still vary by city, county, district, and effective date.
+Statewide coverage for Pennsylvania helps narrow a shortlist.
+Taxes, housing, schools, weather risk, and rules can still vary locally.

 Pennsylvania is better described as a balanced-tax state than as a low-tax state because Pennsylvania still taxes earned income and carries meaningful property-tax pressure.